 Hupac's wagon fleet is completely noise-reduced and thus complies with legal requirements.
 Since 2016, all wagons have been equipped with brakes made of a low-noise synthetic resin composite.
-A further reduction in noise emissions can be achieved with disc brakes.
+A further reduction in noise emissions can ronmental performance certification is available online for the customers of Hupac Intermodal.

+be achieved with disc brakes.
 New wagons are preferably procured with this new technology.
 At the end of the year, 554 Hupac wagon modules were equipped with disc brakes.